Yengas/ruby-factorial-cached/README.md

 :cache_none # Doesn't caches any calculated factorial.
 :cache_all # Caches all the possible invocation/iteration results.
 This option is not recommended if you will work with high numbers.
-:cache # Caches only the given numbers results.
+:cache_one # Caches only the given numbers results.
 (DEFAULT)

  # Algorithm

 :iterative # Iterative implementation of the Factorial Algorithm.
 Good if you will calculate high numbers.
-(Default after and at 100.000)
 :recursive # Recursive implementation of the Factorial Algorithm.
 Good if you want speed on low numbers.
-(Default below 100.000)
+:auto # Iterative if number > 100.000, Recursive if below or equal.
+(DEFAULT)

  # Closest